 2. Now give your typeform a name and let us know what you’re creating it for.

 3. For our contact form, we’ll start with a Welcome screen.
 This is the first thing people will see, whether the typeform is embedded in your site or reached via a direct link.
 Click the Welcome Screen question and write some text to encourage people to leave a comment.
 Here, we’re going for light and friendly.
-You can add more context by flicking on the ‘Description‘ button and typing a summary.
+You can add more context by using the optional ‘Description‘ field.

-4. You can add an image to your Welcome Screen by clicking ‘Add’ from the ‘Image‘ section.
+4. You can add an image to your Welcome Screen by clicking Add from the Image section in the right-hand sidebar.
 We’ve gone for a simple animated GIF.

-6. If the person’s name is important for you, make this question ‘Required‘ using the option in the question settings menu.
+6. If the person’s name is important for you, make this question Required in Question settings, in the right-hand sidebar.

-7. Now select the Email question so we can capture the contact details.
+7. Now select an Email question so we can capture the contact details.
 We want to make our contact form feel personal.
 We can pipe the person’s name into the question to add a personal touch.
-Do this by clicking on the ‘Add‘ button next to the Variables option.
+To do this, type the @ sign, and you'll see the recall information menu.

 8. You can capture the reason why someone is getting in touch using a Multiple Choice question.

-9. We’ll put this answer in a Self notification email as the subject, so we can easily see what the respondent is asking.
+9. We’ll put this answer in a follow-up email as the subject, so we can easily see what the respondent is asking.
 We’ve given respondents four subject choices.

-Click the notifications icon and switch on ‘Self notifications’ using the button.
-You can add a Variable to the Subject line from any of your questions by clicking the ‘+’ button or typing ‘@’.
-Just choose which answer you want to add from the drop-down list (in this case, from the Multiple Choice question).
+Click the settings (gear) icon, go to Follow-ups and create a new follow-up message.
+You can recall information in the Subject line from any of your questions by typing ‘@’.
+Just choose which answer you want to add from the drop-down list.

 10. Lastly, we give respondents space to write their message to us.
-Add a Long text question, again, with a description.
-We asked respondents to keep it short, but you could add a character limit if you want to be sure.
+Add a Long Text question, again, with a description.
+We asked respondents to keep it short, but you can set a character limit in the right-hand sidebar if you want to be sure.

 11. Now that your contact form is built, you can test it out.
-We recommend spending time customizing the theme to choose colors and fonts that fit with your company or website.
+We recommend spending time customizing the design to choose colors and fonts that fit with your company or website.

 12. It’s easy to embed typeforms wherever you want.
-Go to the Share tab, and read this article for more details.
-We also have a plugin that makes it even easier if you’re a WordPress user, which you can read about here.
+Go to the Share panel and read this article for more details.

 What to do with the contacts you collect